kuteteen/ios-apps-hacks/README.md

 # ios-apps-hacks
-Hack Tweaks for iOS apps
+Hack Tweaks for iOS apps by Slavik Nychkalo

 # APPS
  - [x] Mimo: Learn how to code through interactive tutorials and quizzes!